Rancho Santa Fe Rewilding Landscape Architectural Design

 Hardscape in this project is not separate from ecology.
 Paths and terraces are designed as both human circulation and risk-aware structure.
 In fire-prone landscapes, circulation can become strategic firebreak logic without ever feeling like a “fire plan.”
 When done with care, these routes feel natural and calm — and they are also practical, durable, and buildable.

-This is the core LASD Studio approach: performance without losing architectural clarity.
+This is the core LASD Studio approach: maximum ecological performance without losing architectural clarity.

 Hardscape, site plan layout